Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="QandA"></span>

-Needless to say, the declaration of a function must be consistent with the function’s definition.
+Needless to say, the declaration of a function must be consistent with the function's definition.
-Here’s how our program would look with a declaration of `average` added:
+Here's how our program would look with a declaration of `average` added:

 ```C
 #include <stdio.h>